1 – Case

 6 – Key figures

-As can be seen here I am planning to apply for four sites of approximately 15 decares each which can produce up to 400+ tons of sugar kelp and therefore absorbing around 340+ tons of CO2 per year.
+As can be seen here I am planning to apply for four sites of approximately 15 decares each which can produce up to 400 tons of sugar kelp which is absorbing CO2 up to 20 times faster than local on shore forests.

 The cost for establishing each site will be around NOK 1’000’000 (EUR 100’000).
 They can also be established individually after having developed the required funds.